Mick Box: Career

 and Nigel Pegrum.
 Box said they chose that name because they didn't want to get categorised into a narrow genre.
 "There's lots of spices, and that was our train of thought with the name of the band" said Box in a 2021 interview.
 After Ken Hensley joined the members of Spice, they became Uriah Heep in 1970.

 When he started performing with Uriah Heep, other new bands included Black Sabbath, Deep Purple, and Led Zeppelin.
-The band would go on to be pioneers of prog rock and have sold olver 40 million albums worldwide.
+The band would go on to be pioneers of prog rock and have sold over 40 million albums worldwide.